-Mark VanAlstyne is in his third year as the head cross country and distance coach for the University of North Carolina track and field and cross country programs.
+Mark VanAlstyne is in his fourth year as the head cross country and distance coach for the University of North Carolina track and field and cross country programs.
 Prior to Carolina, he served 21 seasons at the helm of North Florida’s track and field program.